-Nature of the supporting evidence you are submitting, provided by a relevant professional
+you are submitting, provided by a relevant professional

-Admissions Policy - Appendix B

-Evidence is attached Yes / No

-1637140

-Name(s) and organisation(s) of

-the professional(s) providing supporting evidence

-3

-cal Authority Common Application Form.

-Privacy and Data Protection:

-Your personal data is being used by The School and Devon County Council's Admissions Service for the

-ssion to school.
-We undertake to ensure you notice which can be accessed at https://new.de

-notices/ Please confirm that you give ve your consent to the School and Council u using your pe rsonal data as

-ling below.
-You have the right to withdraw your

-you wish to withdraw consent, please contact the Admissions Team at admissions@devon.gov.uk or 0345 155 1019.
-If you wish to exercise any of your rights under the General Data Protection Regulations, please contact

-er at 01392 383000 or at accesstoinformation

-For more information about https://new.devon.gov.uk/accesstoin · · · the School ol or visit
+Admissions Policy - Appendix C Evidence is attached Yes / No Name(s) and organisation(s) of the professional(s) providing supporting evidence I confirm that I have submitted a Local Authority Common Application Form.
+Privacy and Data Protection: Your personal data is being used by The of an application for admission to sch accordance with our privacy notice whice Please confirm that you give your conse ent to the School and Council using y our personal data as outlined in our privacy notice, by signing below.
+You have the right to withdraw your consent at any time.
+Should you wish to withdraw consent, please contact the Admissions Team at admissions@devon.gov.uk or 0345 155 1019.
+If you wish to exercise any of your rights under the General Data Protection Regulations, please contact the Council's Data Protection Officer at 01392 383000 or at accesstoinformationsecure@devon.gcsx.gov.uk.
+For more information about Data p rotection, please contact the School or visit https://new.devon.gov.uk/accesstoinform nation/data-protection.
+Date Dato Please sign here

-Parent's name Date

-Please sign here

-Tiodac aigit flore